Last update:- 20th May 2024

 - Traditional bracketing (exposure, focus, white balance, ISO, and ART)

-- Editing software like Photoshop with various HDR options and functions
+- Editing software like Photoshop has similar options like HDR functions

-- Various camera and image editing techniques for more creative images
+- Various camera and image editing techniques for more creative results

-- The unique Olympus computational functions, Live Time & Live Comp
+- Olympus computational functions, Live Time, Live Comp, and ND filters

-One way of improving your IQ is the Photoshop Merge to HDR Pro function.
+One way of improving image details is the Photoshop Merge to HDR Pro function.
 It combines 2 or more bracketed exposures into one high-detail 32-bit image.
-This method works for product and landscape photography.
+This method works well for product and landscape photography.
 The benefits are similar to HDR or the Olympus Hi-Res mode.

-The Photoshop Merge to HDR Pro function also creates traditional HDR images.
+The Photoshop Merge to HDR Pro function is also used for traditional HDR images.
 Follow the image descriptions for examples of stacking 3 or more bracketed images into one HDR photo.

 The High-Detail 32-bit function in Photoshop